macmillanpublishers/Word-template/docs/dev/code+organization.md

 ### ThisDocument.cls
 Contains two helpful macros:

-* `ExportAllModules` exports all code modules of open template to local git repo
+* `ExportAllModules` exports all code modules of open template to local Git repo
-* `ImportAllModules` imports all required modules from local git repo.
+* `ImportAllModules` imports all required modules from local Git repo.

 ### VersionForm.frm, VersionForm.frx
 Opens a Userform which displays the current version number of each template file (based on the version text file in the repo); can optionally update versions as well.